openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/components/schemas/AdditionalPropertiesClass.md

 A class that contains necessary nested
 - schema classes (which validate payloads), extends JsonSchema
+- a sealed class which stored validated payloads, java version of a sum type
+- boxed class(es) to store validated payloads, sealed permits class implementation(s)
 - classes to store validated map payloads, extends FrozenMap
 - classes to build inputs for map payloads